AlexBarbatsalos/Multilabel-Vector-Space_model-based-Sentiment-Analysis/README.md

 (1) harry_preprocessed.xlsx: excel-file containing relevant preprocessing output for the harry potter dataset for subsequent analysis

 (2) treetagger_harry_output.txt: output of the TreeTagger for Windows (https://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/)

+(3) tsne frames: those frames are the result of a tsne-based reduction of the full 300-dim VSM, you can either compute them yourself (see DENN_BAWL Validation.py), or   directly load them with pd.read_excel

+For any further data  (DENN_BAWL, Harry Potter raw data) please contact me (alex-ts@gmx.de).

 #### charts/graphs
 currently empty